Sounders get approval to host fans for 2021 season, but still await final decision from Gov. Inslee

 FACE MASKS

-Face masks are required for all Sounders FC fans age two and older.
+Face masks are required for all Sounders FC fans age 2 and older.
 Fans are not required to wear them while actively eating and drinking.
 Face masks that fit within the CDC guidelines are considered appropriate for guests when inside the stadium, and must be tightly woven and snug to the face, while covering the nose and mouth.

 POD SEATING & TOUCHLESS TICKETING